dulhaver/erpnext_sub-warehouse/specifications.md

 1. we should think in terms of **hierarchically stacked 'locations'** (no matter whether that's a warehouse, a shelf, a bin, etc. whose place inside such hierarchy is defined by it's 'parent' location.
 2. The **mother** or **root** warehouse of any stack just wouldn't have any 'parent'
-3. So having a 'parent' or not is a mater of choice rather then mandatory
+3. So having a 'parent' or not is a matter of choice rather then mandatory
 4. there is a 'parent' field in each warehouse which by default is empty.
 5. **location type** might be a value that has to be set (and the type should be something that can be defined) by the user.
 I guess warehouse might be the default value.
 Other types can be defined freely.
 Some default values should be 'warehouse', 'rack', ' shelf, 'bin'